jbooth-idexx/.github/.github/ISSUE_TEMPLATE/devops_feature_request.md

 - [ ] Acceptance Criteria

 **Implementation Notes:**
-A clear and concise description of any implementation deatials to be considered.
+A clear and concise description of any implementation details to be considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.